Adoption in the United States: International numbers

-Organizations involved
+Organizations, agencies, and facilitators

 Adoption agencies must be licensed by the state in which they operate.
 The U.S. government maintains a website, Child Welfare Information Gateway, which lists each state's licensed agencies.
 There are both private and public adoption agencies.
 Private adoption agencies often focus on infant adoptions, while public adoption agencies typically help find homes for waiting children, many of them presently in foster care and in need of a permanent loving home.
 To assist in the adoption of waiting children, there is a U.S. government-affiliated website, AdoptUSKids.org, assisting in sharing information about these children with potential adoptive parents.
-The North American Council on Adoptable Children provides information on financial assistance to adoptive parents (called adoption subsidies) when adopting a child with special needs.
+Families Rising, formerly known as North American Council on Adoptable Children, provides information on financial assistance to adoptive parents (called adoption subsidies) when adopting a child with special needs.